mkrwebconsulting/mkrwebconsulting/README.md

 👨‍💻 Freelance Frontend Webdeveloper
 ------------------

 I've been designing and developing Websites since 2017.
-Currently I'm working at Schwarz Dienstleistungen as a **Requirements Engineer for Webportals**.
+Currently I'm working at Schwarz IT KG as a **Requirements Engineer for Webportals**.
 Besides my main job, I'm open for collaborating on smaller projects.
 See my Portfolio for my works in the past.

 * 🌍  I'm based in Mannheim, Germany
 * 🖥️  See my portfolio at [My Homepage](http://www.mkrwebconsulting.de/)